Guide to the Examination of Research Students

 This is not an option for re-submitted theses.

-Definition: The thesis is not deemed to be of PhD by Published Work standard in its present form; However, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a maximum of 3 years (timescale to be determined by the Examining Board, present a thesis of appropriate standard; amendments/alterations/additions required may concern both substance and presentation.
+Definition: The thesis is not deemed to be of PhD by Published Work standard in its present form; however, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a maximum of 3 years (timescale to be determined by the Examining Board, present a thesis of appropriate standard; amendments/alterations/additions required may concern both substance and presentation.

-6. Fail - Not approved for the award or a lower research degree
+6. Fail - not approved for the award or a lower research degree

 As immediate option and option after resubmission.